 While jazz is at the core of my music, I became interested in American roots music after hearing Appalachian fiddle players in West Virginia.
 I explored a variety of fiddle styles and drew upon them in a number of my tunes.
 For the first couple of years in this new phase of my music many of my originals were fairly simple tunes.
-I focused on composing melodies and, unlike my earlier work, did not write ensemble scores (until 2008).
+I focused on composing melodies and, unlike much of my earlier work, did not write ensemble scores (until 2008).

 The new qualities that developed in my music became "my voice".
 In hindsight, it is clear to me that I needed to live here in order to write this particular music.